9 Brutal Reasons Why He Hasn’t Proposed [The Honest Truth]

 Marriage may be a priority (in his future), but he wants his assets in place first.
 If this is worrisome for you, tenderly ask him for reassurance – that this milestone is important to you and that you simply want to know it is something on his list of life aspirations, too.

-Now, granted, if he’s been giving you this shpeal for years and years on end, one after another, that’s a different story.
+But, has he been using that as an excuse ongoing, say, for the last 10-15 years?
+If he’s been giving you the shpeal for years with no end in sight, that’s a different story.
 If “marriage goals” continually seem to be placed on the back burner, it might be time to question his motives or other reasons.
 Communicate, communicate, communicate!

 He’s afraid of letting go